VegaDeftwing/OpGuidesHugoSrc/content/Music/Effects/filter.md

 {{< /columns >}}

-In synthesizers, we can can use slew to our advantage for a lot of things.
+In synthesizers, we can use slew to our advantage for a lot of things.
 For audio, it can be used as a very strange kind of filter, sure, but for control signals it can be used for much more.

 One common use is legato - how long it takes to go to a new note when you press a different key on the piano.
 If you use a slew limited with individual controls, you can make it really neat slow rise to a higher pitch but an instantaneous fall back to a lower pitch (or vis-versa)